hyperoslo/playbook/YOU_GOT_HIRED.md

 that will walk you through the specifics.

 Once your visa is in order (or if you don't need one), you'll want to get a flight to Oslo Airport Gardermoen (OSL) and catch a train into town.
-There's two; The Airport Express ("Flytoget" in Norwegian) or the regular train.
+There's two: The Airport Express ("Flytoget" in Norwegian) or the regular train.
 The Airport Express is slightly faster and slightly more expensive.
 Either way you should get off at Oslo Sentralbanestasjon.
 Just let us know when you board the train and we'll meet you there!